5 Coronavirus Scams That Are Still Out There

-We love to see the world with rose-colored glasses: people are nice, everyone is friendly, and the planet is a good place.
-But every now and then, we’re reminded not to be so naive.
-Ever since the coronavirus popped up its ugly, germ-filled head, scams have occurred on just about every platform, from Facebook to Amazon.
-“As with any news story, criminals will use this as a pretext for scams,” says Alex Hamerstone, GRE practice lead at TrustedSec, an ethical hacking firm hired by Fortune 500s to try to hack into networks and employees to prevent real attacks.
-“Coronavirus also preys on people’s fears, so it really is the perfect storm for a scam pretext.”
+Ever since the coronavirus reared its ugly, germ-filled head, scams started appearing on just about every platform, from Facebook to Amazon.
+That’s not surprising, given that any time there’s a major event—from natural disasters to the pandemic—that touches hundreds, thousands, or thousands upon thousands of people’s lives, criminals will attempt to use it as a pretext for scams, says Alex Hamerstone, GRE practice lead at TrustedSec, an ethical hacking firm hired by Fortune 500s to try to hack into networks and employees to prevent real attacks.
+“Coronavirus also preys on people’s fears, so it really is the perfect storm for a scam pretext,” he says.

-These will appear on the websites you visit, Hijazi says.
-“Criminals often use a technique called “combosquatting” to create malicious websites that may appear to be a legitimate domain,” he says.
-Often what they will do is to hyphenate or add a period after the business name, then insert a new word like “sales” or “discount” to create an entirely new domain.
-For example, Bigboxtretailer.com could be hyphenated to Bigboxretailer-deals.com.
-“To the average person, that will appear to be the real website of Big Box retailer, when in actuality, it is an entirely separate domain controlled by the hacker,” Hijazi says.
-If companies don’t register all the combinations and variations that can be created from their website domains, they leave their customers exposed to this type of scam.
+Even if a website looks legit, it’s possible that it’s a dupe.
+“Cyber scammers use a technique called ‘combosquatting’ to create malicious websites that may appear to be a legitimate domain,” Hijazi says.
+Often they’ll hyphenate or add a period after the business name, then insert a new word like “vaccine” and instead of .gov use .net to create an entirely new domain; for example, CDC.gov could be changed to CDC-vaccine.net.
+“To the average person, that will appear to be the real website of the CDC, when in actuality, it is an entirely separate domain controlled by the hacker,” Hijazi says.
+If companies don’t register all the combinations and variations that can be created from their website domains, they leave their users exposed to this type of scam.
 Hijazi suggests checking the WHOIS registration of a website to verify the real owner.

 Don’t respond right away

 “Scammers depend on you reacting before you can carefully consider things,” Hamerstone says.
-Instead, think for a bit and try to discern whether it’s too good to be true, whether anything sounds odd (maybe someone is misspelled, maybe the grammar is incorrect, etc.).
+Instead, think for a bit and try to discern whether the offer is too good to be true or if anything sounds odd (i.e. a name or word is misspelled, the grammar is incorrect, etc.).
 Then, ask a friend or family member to offer a second opinion.
 Watch out for these 10 phone call scams that can steal your money.

 Go straight to the source

-If you get an email raising money for an organization, don’t click on the link in the email, Hamerstone says.
-Instead, use your browser and go straight to the organization’s website.
-Same for phone calls.
-Instead of responding directly to the call and giving credit card info to that person, call the company back on its mainline to make sure the offer or fundraiser is legitimate.
+If you get an email that raises red flags, don’t click on any links contained within, Hamerstone says.
+Instead, go straight to the organization’s official website.
+The same goes for phone calls; instead of responding directly and giving personal or financial info to the person on the other end of the line, call the company back on its mainline to make sure the offer is legitimate.

 Does it pass the smell test?

 “There is a very simple way to spot a scam,” Hamerstone says.
 “Does it pass the smell test?”
 This means, ask yourself: Is this offer too good to be true?
-Is this an unsolicited communication on social media, or on your phone or by email?
-“People are used to doing everything over email these days, but always remember that the government does not send you attached files,” Hamerstone says.
-So the CDC is not going to email you a PDF or Word document with data about local infections in your area and Tthe state health department is not going to send you a zip file.
-They’re also not going to request your social security number over email.
-Here are Facebook scams you need to take seriously.
+Is this an unsolicited communication on social media, your phone, or email?
+“People are used to doing everything online these days, but always remember that the government does not send you attached files,” Hamerstone says.
+Translation: the CDC is not going to email you a PDF or Word document with data about local infections in your area, and your state health department is not going to send you a zip file or request your social security number over email.